Disclaimer/about us

 Using this website

 We recommend consuming a wide variety of foods that have been shown to act against breast cancer and limiting or avoiding foods that have been shown potentially to stimulate it.
-The overall goal is to bathe our normal cells with nutrients that promote healthy DNA and cell division.
+The overall goal is to bathe our normal cells with nutrients that promote healthy DNA and cell division, and prevent harmful epigenetic changes.
 Any new breast cancer cells that do arise are to find themselves in an environment that promotes their death and inhibits their proliferation and migration.
 There are many foods that can help prevent or inhibit breast cancer development and metastasis.
 Therefore, select a wide variety of foods that you enjoy from the recommended food list and try to avoid the foods that have the potential for harm.
 All of the foods on both these lists, plus many others for which information concerning breast cancer is available, can be found in the alphabetical list.
 Please see our article on how to optimize your breast cancer diet for more information.

 Original articles on food and breast cancer

 What is the role of Food for Breast Cancer, then?
 To explain this, we need to start with a summary of how breast cancer research results in chemotherapy treatments.
 To simplify, first the chemical composition of a promising plant is determined (plants are chosen by researchers based on healing properties ascribed to them in traditional medicine or their similarity to other plants known to have interesting properties, among other reasons).
 Second, extracts of the plant are tested against human cancer cell lines and in animals to evaluate their anticancer properties.
-If an extract is found to have chemopreventive, antiproliferative or proapoptic activity, an attempt is made to isolate the anticancer compound or compounds.
-Population studies often will be undertaken to determine whether there is an association between consuming the plant and the risk of breast cancer.
-Third, once a compound has been found to be effective against breast cancer, it is produced in concentrated form and tested for safety in animals.
-Fourth, human trials begin to test the safety and efficacy of the compound and to establish appropriate dosages.
+If an extract is found to have chemopreventive, antiproliferative or proapoptic activity, an attempt is made to isolate its anticancer compound or compounds.
+Population studies may be undertaken to determine whether there is an association between consuming the plant and the risk of breast cancer.
+Third, once a compound has been found to be effective against breast cancer, it is tested for safety in animals.
+Fourth, human trials are initiated to test the safety and efficacy of the compound and to establish appropriate dosages.
 If testing results in approval by the Food and Drug Administration, the compound is manufactured and marketed to oncologists.
 Studies then continue on an ongoing basis to evaluate the efficacy of the treatment over time and compare its effectiveness to new treatments that arrive in the marketplace.

 When entrepreneurs take note of the positive results in the second step described above, produce concentrated plant extracts or plant chemicals in pill, capsule or liquid form and then market them as cancer treatments, there is a potential risk to consumers since the efficacy, safety and appropriate dosage of the products have not been established.
 It is well known that some plant components that are chemopreventive in low doses or when consumed in the whole plant turn out to be cancer-promoting at higher doses.
 On the other hand, since many plants have been shown to have anticancer properties (and few of their components are ever developed into treatments), it seems appropriate not to ignore the information.

-Our goal at Food for Breast Cancer is to provide breast cancer patients, survivors and those at high risk for breast cancer with information that will help them optimize their diets and lifestyles using the extensive scientific research that is available.
+Food for Breast Cancer is designed to provide breast cancer patients, survivors and those at high risk for breast cancer with information that will help them optimize their diets and lifestyles using the extensive scientific research that is available.
 Rather than attempting to use individual foods or their components as medicine by taking them in concentrated form, we recommend consuming a wide variety of foods that have been shown to have action against breast cancer and limiting or avoiding foods that have been shown to be potentially harmful.

 We are committed to your online privacy - please see our privacy policy.